 - 4 to 6 apples (e.g., Fuji, Granny Smith, Jonathan, etc.)

 - 1 tablespoon lemon juice

 - 1/2 cup cold water (plus more as needed)

 - 1/2 teaspoon ground cinnamon

-- Peel the apples; core and slice into thin slices.
-Toss with lemon juice as you add slices to a bowl to keep them from turning brown.
+Peel the apples; core them and slice them into thin wedges.
+Toss the slices with lemon juice as you add slices to a bowl to keep them from turning brown.

-- Combine cornstarch and cold water; stir into the apples.
+Combine cornstarch and cold water; stir into the apples.
 Gently stir in the brown sugar and spices.
 Bring to a simmer; reduce heat and simmer for about 3 to 5 minutes, or until the apples are tender and the sauce is thick, stirring a few times.
 Add extra water, a tablespoon or two at a time, as needed.

 Spoon the warm apples into serving dishes and top with a scoop of ice cream or a dollop of whipped cream.

 - Some apples are more suitable for cooking and baking, while others are best for eating out of hand.
 Other apples break down, making them ideal for sauces.
 For sautéed or fried apples, choose a variety of apple that will keep its shape.
 Some good choices: Fuji, Granny Smith, or Pink Lady apples.

 - Choose firm apples with good color and fragrance.
 The apples should be free of cuts and bruises.